1 What are the conditions for obtaining a divorce?

 - ex nunc, i.e. consequences that arise only after the judgment annulling the marriage becomes final, for example, with regard to property relations.

-The consequences of marriage annulment for the relationship between the spouses and the children from their marriage and for property relations between the spouses are governed by the relevant divorce rules.
-Importantly, a spouse who entered into a marriage in bad faith is deemed to be the spouse responsible for the breakdown of the marriage.
+The consequences of marriage annulment for the relationship between the spouses and the children from their marriage and for property relations between the spouses are governed by the relevant divorce rules, where the spouse who contracted a marriage in bad faith is treated the same way as the spouse responsible for the breakdown of the marriage.

 10 Are there alternative non-judicial means for solving issues relating to the divorce without going to court?